I didn't know this was a joint press conference with the Prime Minister of Japan, Shinzo Abisan.

 And this goes back to Thomas Jefferson, who wrote in 1819, each department of the national government is truly independent of the others and has an equal right to decide for itself the meaning of the Constitution and the cases submitted to its action.

-Okay, that were you following that?
+Okay, were you following that?

-Now this is an admitted Trump supporter, Jeffrey Lord, writes the American Spectator, and he's citing actual and true American history.
+Now, this is an admitted Trump supporter, Jeffrey Lord, writes the American Spectator, and he's citing actual and true American history.

-He's reciting What Jefferson wrote, and he is quoting Newt Gingrich.
+He's reciting what Jefferson wrote, and he is quoting Newt Gingrich.

-As far as these people are concerned, there is no co-equal branch business.
+He's a legal analyst to see that as far as these people are concerned, there is no co-equal branch business.

 The judiciary runs this country.